Mohamed-Elnageeb/Surrogate-Modelling-CFD-Project/README.md

 ## Getting started

 1. **Install SU2** and ensure the `SU2_CFD` binary is on your `PATH`.
-2. **Prepare a base case** by placing a working 2‑D airfoil mesh and configuration inside `cfdagent/cfd/base_case` as `mesh.su2` and `config.cfg`.
-   The repository already includes a baseline NACA 0012 setup (copied from `TestCases/airfoil_naca0012_opt`) so you can run the dataset script out of the box.
+2. **Use the bundled canonical case**: simulations default to the `TestCases/airfoil_naca0012_opt` directory for mesh and configuration.
+The repository includes this setup out of the box—no manual copying required.
 3. **Set up Python**:
    ```bash
    python -m venv .venv